yzslab/gaussian-splatting-lightning/README.md

   Since rasterizing high dimension features is slow, `--data.parser.down_sample_factor` is used here to smaller the rendered feature map to speedup distillation.
 * After distillation finishing, you can use viewer to visualize the feature map rendered from 3D Gaussians

   ```bash
   python viewer.py outputs/Truck/feature_3dgs
   ```

+  CLIP is required if you are using LSeg feature: `pip install git+https://github.com/openai/CLIP.git`

 ## 3. Evaluation